nseddon/School_District_Analysis/README.md

 Updated Analysis District Summary
 ![Updated Analysis District Summary.png](https://github.com/nseddon/School_District_Analysis/blob/main/Resources/README%20examples/Updated_district_summary.PNG)

-By removing the 9th grade class from the testing results, the district overall saw a minor decrease in testing scores.
+By removing the 9th grade class from the testing results, the district overall saw a minor decrease in the average testing scores in math, with no deviation in the average for reading.
+However, the passing percentage of both math and reading showed a slight decline, with an overall passing percentage reduction by 0.1%.

-How is the school summary affected?
+### How is the school summary affected?

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-How does replacing the ninth-grade scores affect the following:
+### How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+#### Math and reading scores by grade

-Scores by school spending
+#### Scores by school spending

-Scores by school size
+#### Scores by school size

-Scores by school type
+#### Scores by school type

 ## Summary:
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.